 Comparing the relationship ‘first time around’ to today’s ‘second time around.’

-Big factor was the Interference of overprotective parents in the relationship.
+A big factor was the Interference of overprotective parents in the beginning of the relationship.

 The first time around although essentially they had a strong relationship, the devastating negative impact of interfering parents was ACTUALLY what-broke them apart.

 For the majority (the reconnections) were very positive and intense.

 Because at last, they get to’ right the wrong.’
 They are now in fact together with the person they were meant for.

 Years ago we used to often marry at age 17

 But today there seem to be other things to do first.
 So, for many often marrying later in life is the preferred option.